On the values of logarithmic residues along curves: Equisingular deformations of plane curves and the stratification by residues

 \s

 \etape{First step}

 \s

-First of all, we set $g\in (f_x',f_y')$ a non-zero divisor of $\co_D$, and we fix it as the common denominator of all residues of $D_1$, $D_2$ and $D$, so that we can consider only the numerators to compute the set of values in each case.
+First of all, we set $g\in (f_x',f_y')$ a non zero divisor of $\co_D$, and we fix it as the common denominator of all residues of $D_1$, $D_2$ and $D$, so that we can consider only the numerators to compute the set of values in each case.